11. Mobile Inference

 20}

-As users we have to provide a JSON configuration which describes the parameters which we are interested in.
-An example for our FP32 resnet18 model is given in Listing 11.2.1.
-The benchmarked model is specified in line 11 and the benchmarking input in line 12.
+As a user, we need to provide a JSON configuration that describes the parameters we are interested in.
+An example for our FP32 ResNet-18 model is shown in Listing 11.2.1.
+The model to be benchmarked is specified in line 11, and the benchmarking input is specified in line 12.
 We instruct the tool to benchmark the CPU and GPU in line 18.
-The remaining parameters are described in the “Benchmarking” section of the AI Engine Direct SDK reference guide.
+The remaining parameters are described in the “Benchmarking” section of the AI Engine Direct SDK Reference Guide.

 Tasks

-1. Benchmark the performance of the FP32 resnet18 model on the CPU and GPU of the SM8550P SoC.
+Benchmark the performance of the FP32 ResNet-18 model on the CPU and GPU of the SM8550P SoC.
 Report the inference performance as “required time in seconds per sample”.

-2. Benchmark the performance of the int8 resnet18 model on the CPU, GPU and HTP of the SM8550P SoC.
+Benchmark the performance of the int8 ResNet-18 model on the CPU and HTP of the SM8550P SoC.
 Report the inference performance as “required time in seconds per sample”.